Our Team

 Jim Shellenberger

-Board Member, Financial Advisor
+Treasurer, Financial Advisor

 It is amazing to see the work The Food Group does.
 After you see what they are doing and the need in the community, it is hard not to want to get involved.
 Children are the future.
 Nourishment is not something they should have to worry about today as they navigate this world and what it looks like to be a leader in the community.